|

 Not only is Phragmites blocking sunlight, stealing nutrients and taking up valuable real estate for our native vegetation, it’s also absorbing water within the ecosystem at a faster rate.
 Because of this, lower water levels are being observed within our wetlands and shorelines, which is directly impacting species at risk that reside and breed within these habitats.

-It is important to note that we are not only seeing Phragmites populations near wetlands and bodies of water, it’s succeeding in growing in locations with little to no standing water levels within our road allowance.
-This is obstructing sightlines for vehicles travelling our road network, encroaching on regulatory and warning signs for motorists, impacting drainage within the ditch, establishing on agricultural land of County farmers and damaging our infrastructure with its extensive rhizome (root) network.
+Throughout the County, we are not only seeing Phragmites populations near wetlands and bodies of water, it’s succeeding in growing in locations with little to no standing water levels within our road allowance.
+This is obstructing sightlines for vehicles travelling our road network, encroaching on road signs for motorists [Image 5], impacting drainage within the ditch, establishing on agricultural land of County farmers and damaging our infrastructure with its extensive rhizome (root) network [Image 6].

 What is Peterborough County doing about Invasive Phragmites?